AzatKaya1/Ubuntu22.04-ROS2Humble-ArduPilotwSITL-Gazebo-SetupGuide/README.md

 ## 10. Interact with ArduPilot via ROS 2 CLI

 Use the ROS 2 CLI to interact with ArduPilot.
+Open a new terminal and test the instructions below.

 ```sh
 source ~/ardu_ws/install/setup.bash